 Pillars don’t always have to be a city or place either – they can be an experience.
 Volunteering can be a pillar.
 WWOOFing can be a pillar.
 Surfing, hiking, biking – whatever interests you most about the world – plan your trip around those.
 This is the time to dream.
 Pillars ultimately come down to all those places and things you’ve always talked about seeing and doing.

 It was not easy to narrow this list down.
 Certain experiences just had to be cut, no matter how badly we wanted to do them.
 But it all goes back to that number one realization.
 You can’t do and see everything.
 Some activities and places, while important to us, had to be sacrificed, mainly because of cost.
-While going to the Galapagos was something we both wanted to do, spending $7000-10,000 on a 10 day trip there was simply not feasible.
+While going to the Galapagos was something we both wanted to do, spending $7000-10,000 on a 10 day trip there was simply not feasible (wish this article was published before we left).
 Traveling for a longer period and experiencing more was more important to us than seeing the Galapagos.
 The same went for visiting regions like Europe and going on safari in Africa.
 We wanted to, but they were ultimately too expensive for this trip.

 Planning around your Pillars